Freddy (weather)

+Freddy, officially Freddy Forecaster, is an animated weatherman shown in TV weather reports.
+Freddy depicts twenty different weather conditions, complete with sound effects, and appears on various networks such as the TVB channel in Hong Kong.
+Freddy was created by Fairman Productions in Milwaukee, Wisconsin, which syndicates the program.

 Appearance

 Freddy wears a yellow suit and has a pink face; his design has not generally changed over the years.

 Freddy and the weather

 Freddy's actions gives a short forecast of the day's weather: